NDRevo-zz/DiscordBot/README.md

 # DiscordBot
--Two Simple Commands
+*Two Simple Commands
--Plan to add more
+*Plan to add more